-• Statement No. 70, Accounting and Financial Reporting for Nonexchange Financial Guarantees

-GASB No. 70 requires a government that extends a nonexchange financial guarantee to recognize a liability when qualitative factors and historical data, if any, indicate that it is more likely than not that the government will be required to make a payment on the guarantee.
+• Statement No. 70, Accounting and Financial Reporting for Nonexchange Financial Guarantees GASB No. 70 requires a government that extends a nonexchange financial guarantee to recognize a liability when qualitative factors and historical data, if any, indicate that it is more likely than not that the government will be required to make a payment on the guarantee.
 The government is required to report the guaranteed obligation until it is legally released as an obligor, and when it is legally released, it should recognize revenue as a result of this release.
 The provisions of this Statement are effective for reporting periods beginning after June 15, 2013.
 Earlier application is encouraged.
 Except for certain disclosure requirements which may be applied prospectively, the provisions of this Statement are required to be applied retroactively.
-The University has not yet evaluated the effects that GASB No. 70 will have on its financial statements.
+The adoption of GASB No. 70 did not have an impact on the University's financial position, or changes in financial position or cash flows, or its financial statement presentation.